MaanyaUpadhyaya/BharathIntern/README.md

 ## Running the Projects:

-You can access the each project by clonong the repository or by downloading the folder to your systems.
+You can access the each project by cloning  the repository or by downloading the folder to your systems.

 | Index | Projects  |